 “They should be heard, and they should be dealt with,” Haley said on CBS’ “Face the Nation.”
 “And I think we heard from them prior to the election.
 And I think any woman who has felt violated or felt mistreated in any way, they have every right to speak up.”

-Her remarks are the latest indication that the president’s behavior toward women — more than a dozen have accused him of unwanted touching, forcible kissing or groping — may not escape renewed scrutiny when an array of powerful men have had their careers derailed because of their improper treatment of women, some of which took place decades ago.
+Her remarks are the latest indication that the president’s behavior toward women — more than a dozen have accused him of unwanted touching, forcible kissing or groping — may not escape renewed scrutiny at a time when an array of powerful men have had their careers derailed because of their improper treatment of women, some of which took place decades ago.